BounceSecurity/www/_posts/2024-09-01-writing-your-submission.md

 Once you have submitted, it's time to play the waiting game and hope you get accepted.

 I have been rejected multiple times, even after I have been accepted at previous events from the same organization.
-E.g. I have never been accepted by Black Hat Asia and was accepted by Black Hat EU a couple of year but then rejected the following year.
+E.g. I have never been accepted by Black Hat Asia and was accepted by Black Hat EU a couple of years but then rejected the following year.

+As such, even if you didn't get accepted, make sure you ask for feedback and try again next time.

+If you did get accepted, congratulations!
+That is already a massive achievement and demonstrates that your course sounds good to the review board.
+However, the next stage will be to get people to attend.
+I will talk about this more in the next post.